-Anne is excited about her new online instructional site, Riding & Jumping Mentor.
+Anne is excited about her instructional website, Riding and Jumping Mentor, launched in 2015.
 "The online teaching site allows me to help people who I may have not have had the opportunity to assist", said Kursinski.
 Location, finances and confidence are factors that can limit many amateur riders.

 To schedule a lesson or organize an Anne Kursinski clinic at your farm please call (908)996-6205 or email: email@example.com.